chaoss/community/CONTRIBUTING.md

 ### Conversations and high-level contributions (email, call, f2f)

 Strategic directions, clarifications of scope, and ideas in an early stage are best discussed on the mailing list, calls, and face-to-face meetings.
+See <https://chaoss.community/participate/>.

 ### Bug report and feature request contributions (issue)